mdawn/alerts-api/README.md

    mdawn

 COMMANDS:
-   peppers, p     Add peppers to your pizza pineapple, pa  Add pineapple to your pizza cheese, c      Add cheese to your pizza help, h        Shows a list of commands or help for one command
+   pairs, p     Lists currency trading pairs pineapple, pa  Add pineapple to your pizza cheese, c      Add cheese to your pizza help, h        Shows a list of commands or help for one command